vladigleba/vladigleba.github.io/source/_posts/2014-06-26-database-backup-with-the-backup-and-whenever-gems.markdown

 wheneverize .
 ```

-This will create a `schedule.rb` file in `~/Backup/config` for writing our cron jobs.
-Below is what mine looks like:
+This will create a `schedule.rb` file in `~/Backup/config` for writing your cron jobs.
+Below is the code I added to mine:

 ``` ruby schedule.rb
 every 1.day, :at => '11:30 pm' do